imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 <a name="getListsOfContact"></a>
 # **getListsOfContact**
-> GetListsOfContactResponse getListsOfContact(id, page, limit)
+> GetListsOfContactPaginatedResponse getListsOfContact(id, page, limit)

 Return lists which contact belongs to.